worldline Direct

 This definition of PCI compliancy is also applicable when targeting the same resource in a scenario like this:

-Use case 3: Create token for recurring payments
+Use case 3: Create token for Card On File payments

 Operation POST resource Required PCI type